 - For all other offer fields, follow the standard process.

-Approval chain: Talent Team Manager (if applicable) > VP Talent > Hiring Manager > Department Head > VP Operations.
+Approval chain: VP People & Talent > Hiring Manager > Department Head > VP Operations or Financial Planning and Analysis Manager > CEO (Quinn Slack)

 We want to hire people who overwhelmingly get